 Nordplus grants should be seen as a contribution towards the actual cost of activities in the participating countries.
-From call 2021, grants for project activities and network meetings are allocated according to fixed unit costs for travel, subsistence and organisational support, if applicable.
+From call 2021, grants for project activities and network meetings are allocated according to fixed unit costs for the following budget categories: travel, subsistence and organisational support, if applicable.
 The purpose of the organisational support is to cover administrative costs which may be any type of costs of implementing, coordinating and participating in a project activity.
-Beneficiaries have full flexibility to move funds between budget categories within the overall grant.
+The fixed unit costs are applicable only when applying.
+However, the allocated grant shall be used based on real costs.
+Beneficiaries can freely use the funds allocated to the project in question between the different budget categories as needed.